borntofrappe/game-development/Practice/Excavation/README.md

 ### Gems

+> challenge: how to position gems of different sizes without overlap

 The demo highlights how to position an arbitrary number of cells while ensuring that each entity is separate from the other.

 The process begins with a table in which to keep track of available cells.